sonic-net/sonic-mgmt/docs/K8s-test-plan.md

 ### TC_NO_MASTER_4: Kube Feature Following Reboot When VIP is Unreachable, Fallback to Local
 #### Test Objective
-Verify Device Under Test (DUT) kube mode feature appropriately falls back to local mode upon reboot when the VIP is unreachable and fallback to local is set
+Verify Device Under Test (DUT) kube mode feature appropriately falls back to local mode upon reboot when the VIP is unreachable and fallback to local is set.
+Once VIP becomes reachable, feature transition from local mode (fallback) to kube mode.
 #### Test Configuration
 - Pick up from step 1 of [TC_NO_MASTER_1](#tc_no_master_1-kube-mode-feature-running-unreachable-vip)
 - SNMP current_owner=kube, set_owner=kube, remote_state=running, container_version=1.1